 Now, let’s talk about the foes.
 These are the plants that can cause problems for tomatoes, either by attracting pests or competing for resources.

-While tomatoes and potatoes are related, they’re not the best of friends.
-They’re susceptible to many of the same diseases, so planting them together can lead to trouble.
+Potatoes: The Tomato’s Unwelcome Relative While tomatoes and potatoes are related, they’re not the best of friends.
+They’re susceptible to many of the same diseases, so planting them together can lead to trouble. | |

-Corn and tomatoes are not a good mix.
+Corn: The Tomato’s Tall and Thieving Acquaintance Corn and tomatoes are not a good mix.
 Corn can attract tomato pests like the tomato fruitworm.
-Plus, corn is a heavy feeder and can compete with tomatoes for nutrients.
+Plus, corn is a heavy feeder and can compete with tomatoes for nutrients. | |

-Kohlrabi and tomatoes don’t play nice.
-Kohlrabi can stunt the growth of tomato plants, so it’s best to keep them apart.
+Kohlrabi: The Tomato’s Bulbous Bully Kohlrabi and tomatoes don’t play nice.
+Kohlrabi can stunt the growth of tomato plants, so it’s best to keep them apart. |

 So there you have it, the friends and foes of tomato companion planting.
 Remember, a good neighbor can make all the difference, even in the garden!